yudhisteer/Understanding-Rust...finally/README.md

 }
 ```

-**Lifetimes**
+### 1.4 Lifetimes

-8. When a variable goes out of scope, the value owned by it is dropped (cleaned up in memory).
+- When a variable goes out of scope, the value owned by it is dropped (cleaned up in memory).
-9. Values can't be dropped if there are still active references to them.
+- Values can't be dropped if there are still active references to them.
-10. References to a value can't outlive the value they refer to.
+- References to a value can't outlive the value they refer to.